jg2185/Recipe-Retrieval-2.0/README.md

     ¦   +-- script.js                       # Useful for connecting website and codes
     ¦   +-- plot                            # background plot of the website

+## Project Workflow
+To better understand the structure of the project, please check the flollowing program architecture.

 ![workflow](DSAN5400_project.png)